-The Opening Nights in Class K-12 Resource Committee was formed in 2020 to provide expert support, specialized knowledge, input, and feedback to ensure high-quality delivery of educational programs for a K-12 audience in collaboration with Opening Nights and visiting artists.
+The Opening Nights in Class Education Committee furthers Opening Nights’ education mission by providing expert knowledge, input, feedback, and support to ensure the delivery of high-quality educational programs for K-12 audiences in collaboration with Opening Nights and visiting artists.

-- Sally Ash – Arts Advocate Winner 2021 and Board Certified Art Therapist
+- Sally Ash – 2021 Arts Advocate Award Winner and Program Specialist at Healthy Families Florida

 - Brooke Hobbs – Community Volunteer

-- Dr. Christopher Small – Director Educational Leadership Administration at College of Education
+- Dr. Christopher Small – Director of Educational Leadership Administration at College of Education

-- Tasha Weinstein – WFSU Education and Engagement Manager
+- Tasha Weinstein – WFSU Public Media Education & Engagement Manager

 Past Educational Materials